Jeremy-Thompson33/Center_Value_NBA/README.md

 # Process
 - Joined tables and cleaned null values in MySQL --> Cleaning_raptor_with_positions.sql

-# Analyze
+# Analyze 1
 - Ran SQL queries in raptor_with_positions data to determine if centers are valuable in the NBA --> Analyzing_RAPTOR_and_WAR_data.sql
 - I used two metrics to measure value; RAPTOR and WAR.
 RAPTOR is a metric created by FiveThirtyEight to measure a player's impact on both offense and defense.
-WAR stands for 'Wins Above Replacement,' which means it measures how many wins the player would add to a team.
+WAR stands for 'Wins Above Replacement,' which measures how many wins the player would add to a team.
 ### Findings
   - Centers have a higher average WAR and RAPTOR than guards and forwards.
 This suggests that centers are just as valuable or more valuable than other positions in the NBA.
+This is true even when you remove the two best centers in the league in terms of these metrics.

+# Analyze 2
+- Ran SQL queries in a new table centers_raptor_and_draft_data to investigate how early a center should be drafted --> Working_with_RAPTOR_Draft_Positions.sql